sxzz/vitepress-plugin-llms/README.md

 - `customLLMsTxtTemplate`: Uses a custom template for the `llms.txt` file.
 - `title`: Sets a custom header in `llms.txt`, for your custom variables use `customTemplateVariables`.
 - `customTemplateVariables`: Sets custom variables for the template, replaces `{foo}` with `bar`.
+- `experimental: { depth: 2 }`: Generates both `llms.txt` and `llms-full.txt` files in the root directory and all first-level subdirectories, with each directory containing only files from that specific directory and its subdirectories.

 #### Embedding content specifically for LLMs with `<llm-only>` tag